Updated June 9, 2022

 Roth IRAs have a unique rule not applicable to any other type of retirement account.
 After converting your IRA to a Roth IRA, you must wait five years before withdrawing any portion of that specific conversion.
 This is because each individual conversion you perform has its own five-year holding period before the converted amounts can be withdrawn penalty free (Treasury Regulation 1.408A-6, Q&A-5(b)).
-Additionally, anything you earn on that converted amount that is withdrawn in the first five years is subject to both penalties and tax!
+But, this rule only applies if you are under age 59.5.

-Say you convert $20,000 from your IRA to your Roth IRA.
+Say you convert $20,000 from your IRA to your Roth IRA at age 55.
 Three years pass and the balance grows to $24,000.
 You decide to completely withdraw and drain the account.
-The full $24,000 is subject to the 10% penalty as the account hasn’t been open for the requisite five years.
-The $4,000 of earnings is also subject to taxation at ordinary income rates on top of penalties despite being in a Roth IRA.
+The full $24,000 is subject to the 10% early distribution penalty as the account hasn’t been open for the requisite five years and you aren’t yet 59.5.
+The $4,000 of earnings is also subject to taxation at ordinary income rates on top of penalties despite being in a Roth IRA (rule #2).
 It’s a double whammy.

 That’s all kinds of bad.
 The only silver lining to the above is that distributions from your Roth are made on a first-in, first-out basis.
 This means that the converted principal is the first chunk of money to leave the account.
 If you had distributed $20,000 or less, you would have incurred only the penalty.
 The $4,000 of earnings would still remain in the Roth growing tax and penalty free.